Click this messge to hide it.

 - If your order includes installation the summerhouse will be delivered and installed on the same day by prior appointment with you.
 A clear access route is required from the lorry to the prepared base, with no access restrictions.
 The sections are often large flat panels which may be as long as the summerhouse.
 Possible restrictions include archways, narrow passages, sharp corners and flights of steps.
 It is not normally possible to lift large panels over fences and walls.
 Access through the house may be possible with advance notice.
 If required larger panels can be made in smaller sections for a small surcharge.
 Please advise us if there are any access restrictions at the site.

-- Most Summer summerhouses are suitable for DIY assembly.
+- Many of our summerhouses include optional or free same day installation but many other summerhouses are suitable for DIY assembly.
 Assembly is a straightforward and satisfying project for any DIY enthusiast.
 Even large summerhouses can be installed with only basic tools, such as a hammer, a screwdriver, a power drill, a spirit level, an adjustable spanner, a knife, a stepladder and safety goggles.
 Particular care is required when handling glass and good quality gloves should be worn at all times.
 You should not attempt to lift heavy sections without a helping pair of hands.
 Remember that extra time spent preparing a good base is normally repaid with time saved later on during the installation.

 - Although providing an electricity supply to a summerhouse or garden room is normally a straightforward task, for safety reasons we recommend that you consult an approved electrician first.
 Since January 1st 2005 all electrical work must be completed in accordance with IEE wiring regulations and BS 7671.
 Notifiable work must be either notified directly to the local building control department or completed by an operator who is approved under the Part P Electrical Competent Person Scheme.